 Your dog’s metabolic energy requirement (MER) is 1.7 x RER.
 This is the energy your dog uses on a typical day that includes exercise like going for a walk or playing with a friend.

 How many Backpack Bars should you pack?
 We have calculated the difference between high energy days (2 x RER) and normal daily needs to give you a range.

 NUMBER OF BACKPACK BARS ON ACTIVE DAYS

-Backpack Bars are about 193 calories per bar – so check the guidance on your usual dog food to determine how many calories your dog gets each day, and adjust accordingly.
+Keep in mind, Backpack Bars supplement your dog's regular diet, and should be given in addition to regular meals.
+Each bar is about 200 calories – so check the guidance on your usual dog food to see how many calories your dog gets each day, and adjust accordingly.
 If you are going hard and your dog is hungry - break bars into smaller pieces and feed frequently to help maintain level energy.